 - Review Blog.
 I had another blog that I started because I fell in love with reviewing music.
 I even wrote for the online rock magazine Hardrock Haven for a few years.
 I branched out to product reviews as well.
 After a while, my love of music fell short and I just felt like I was just critical of every song that I heard.
 I stopped writing for the magazine when I got pregnant with my son.
 The product reviews became baby centered but eventually stopped when I got sick and had to have a tumor removed from my right ovary.
 I never picked it back up.

 I live as a mom.
 Motherhood and being a housewife are my reality, and I love it.
-Granted, I have a unique situaion with being blind, but I don’t write about it too often, but I’m trying to be more open.
+Granted, I have a unique situaion with being blind, but I’m trying to be more open.
 It’s like using my cane, I don’t always like the attention that comes from it, so I don’t use it.
 That may be why I have a decent amount of bruises, but writing about blindness is similar.
 I don’t like hearing the “I’m sorry” or “you’re so strong” comments.
 I’m not sorry.
 My eyes make me who I am, and most eveyone is strong in their own way.

 Momming is fun, and there’s an online community that I hope I can continue to get more involved in.
 I follow a lot of mom blogs and enjoy each and evey single one.
 I also love to follow beauty and lifestyle blogs.
 I just really want to support bloggers in general.

-I do read articles and posts on how to become successful in this field, but I don’t think I’ll ever get to the big time blog status that I dream about.
+I do read articles and posts on how to become successful in this field, but it takes time and hard work.
 I just appreciate the readership I do have.
 It is a little discouraging to not have my friends and family read my blog without me making a Facebook post about it, but mom blogs aren’t everyone’s cup of tea.